robertkowalski/octopress-coderwall/README.markdown

 Installation
 ------------

- - Copy the files to your octopress rootfolder (don't forget the hidden files)
+ - Copy the files to your octopress source folder

  - Add ```asides/coderwall.html``` to the ```default_asides``` or ```default_asides``` ```post_asides``` or ```page_asides``` in the ```_config.yml```